oren/oren.github.io/articles/thinking-in-systems/README.md

 ![thinking-in-systems.png](thinking-in-systems.png)

 ## Places to Intervene in a System
 Chapter 6 talkes about places to intervene in a system, or leverage points.
 [Here is a blog post about that](2).
-Here are the leverage points sorted my most effective to least:
+Here are the leverage points sorted by the most effective to least:

 1. The power to transcend paradigms.
 1. The mindset or paradigm out of which the system — its goals, structure, rules, delays, parameters — arises.